 If you are using Samba, you should have the Samba server run on the active metadata server.
 You must not use multiple Samba servers to export the same CXFS filesystem.
-For more information, see "Samba Differences" on page 33.
+For more information, see "Samba Differences" on page 34.

-Install ipmitool on Altix XE Reset Nodes
+Install ipmitool on Server-Capable Administration Nodes

 The crsd daemon issues a system reset via ipmitool.
-Therefore you must install ipmitool on any Altix XE node that can issue a system reset.
+Therefore, you must install ipmitool on any server capable administration node.